-- Nail fold capillary test: Your caregiver may put a drop of oil on your nail folds (skin at the base of the fingernail).
+- Nail fold capillary test: Your healthcare provider may put a drop of oil on your nail folds (skin at the base of the fingernail).
 The capillaries (tiny blood vessels) will then be checked under a microscope.

-- Arterial doppler: An arterial doppler test is done to check blood flow through an artery.
+- An arterial Doppler test is done to check blood flow through an artery.
 A small metal disc with gel on it is placed on your skin over the artery.
 You can hear a "whooshing" sound when the blood is flowing through the artery.
-An "X" may be marked on your skin where caregivers feel or hear the blood flowing best.
-Caregivers may need to check blood flow more than once.
+An "X" may be marked on your skin where healthcare providers feel or hear the blood flowing best.
+Healthcare providers may need to check blood flow more than one time.

 - X-rays: Pictures of the bones, soft tissues, and other parts of your body may be taken.
-X-rays can show changes that will help caregivers learn if you have other diseases that may be causing Raynaud disease.
+X-rays can show changes that will help healthcare providers learn if you have other diseases that may be causing Raynaud disease.

 How is Raynaud disease treated?

 Healthcare providers may tell you to avoid things or situations that could trigger an attack.
 If your daily activities are affected and symptoms are hard to control, you may need any of the following: